economist-data-team/provision-npm-utility/README.md

 #### `npm test`

 This will run the unit tests in a suite of browsers, depending on your current system setup.
-If you have a `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` it will use SauceLabs to run tests remotely on a host of browsers.
+If you have a `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` it will use SauceLabs to run tests remotely on a set of browsers.
 Otherwise it will try to run them in PhantomJS.

 To utilise SauceLabs, run the following: